jundalisay/sp/content/en/research/mohammad/quran/sura-014a.md

 <sup>23</sup> But those who believed and did good deeds will be admitted into gardens beneath which rivers flow, to remain therein forever, by leave of their Lord.
 Their greeting therein will be: “Peace.”

-24. Do you not see how Enki presents a parable?
+<sup>24</sup> Do you not see how Enki presents a parable?
 A good word is like a good tree—its root is firm, and its branches are in the sky.

-25. It yields its fruits every season by the will of its Lord.
+<sup>25</sup> It yields its fruits every season by the will of its Lord.
 Enki presents the parables to the people, so that they may reflect.

-26. And the parable of a bad word is that of a bad tree—it is uprooted from the ground; it has no stability.
+<sup>26</sup> The parable of a bad word is that of a bad tree—it is uprooted from the ground; it has no stability.

 <!-- 27.
 Enki gives firmness to those who believe,